AACOM Research Grants

 Proposals about technology or artificial intelligence (AI) are of importance this year.
 Additionally, topics related to workforce issues—such as the implications of the expansion of osteopathic medical colleges, branch campuses, additional teaching sites, and class sizes—are of continued interest.

-A special grant opportunity for U.S. colleges of osteopathic medicine
+A special, one-time grant opportunity for U.S. colleges of osteopathic medicine

-This exclusive funding initiative is designed to advance the integration of "Food As Medicine" into osteopathic medical education (OME), empowering future physicians with the knowledge and skills to utilize nutrition in the prevention and management of chronic diseases.
-This is a valuable opportunity to contribute to the future of healthcare by advancing the principles of Food As Medicine in OME.
+This exclusive funding initiative was designed to advance the integration of "Food As Medicine" into osteopathic medical education (OME), empowering future physicians with the knowledge and skills to utilize nutrition in the prevention and management of chronic diseases.
+This valuable opportunity contributed to the future of healthcare by advancing the principles of Food As Medicine in OME.